 The Role of AI/AR Technology in Beauty

-With the onset of the pandemic, brands that were already building up their digital capabilities found it much easier to connect and engage with their customers.
-Beauty brands and retailers are switching to augmented reality (AR) and artificial intelligence (AI) to recreate the excitement and experimentation vital to customer purchase decisions — which has largely been lost during the pandemic.
+With the pandemic onset, brands that were already building up their digital capabilities found it much easier to connect and engage with their customers.
+Beauty brands and retailers are switching to augmented reality (AR) and artificial intelligence (AI) to recreate the excitement and experimentation vital to customer purchase decisions, primarily lost during the pandemic.

 From personalized recommendations to in-store interactivity, the role of AI and AR technology in beauty and retail extends beyond phones and laptops, bringing the “frictionless experience” model that’s so central to online experiences to the physical world.